Omana30/Omana30/README.md

 ### What I build

 I sit at the intersection of AI, empathy, and real human impact.
-I don't just study AI — I ship it.
+I don't just study AI, I ship it.
 Every project here has been built, tested, and deployed.

 ---